Skip to main content

 "Responsible and sustainable investing is all we do at EdenTree.
 It goes beyond screening and box-ticking.
 It's about thinking deeply about the ethical implications of our investments and engaging with prospective and existing holdings on the most important topics that arise from this process.
 This particular engagement campaign has been a case in point.
 In some cases, we were happy to find impressive depth of thought and strong actions taken.
 In other cases, we were able to witness first-hand initial dismissiveness giving way to dawning realisation.

-We are able to do this at EdenTree because we have one of the best Responsible Investment teams in the industry that lives and breathes for these sorts of engagements.
+We are able to do this at EdenTree because our Responsible Investment team lives and breathes for these sorts of engagements.
 It is a privilege as an investor to be able to work with them to integrate their insights into the investment process.
-This is part of why I believe we have the most credible green infrastructure offering in the market.
 We don’t simply assume that because our investments make a positive contribution to the energy transition they are ethical businesses.
 We look critically at their supply chains, their land use, their governance, and any other relevant topics before forming a view.
 By taking stewardship and engagement seriously in this way, not only does it reassure our investors that we are aligned with their values, but it also deepens our ability to collaborate with investee companies to achieve better outcomes.
-And, most importantly, it's the right thing to do."
+And, most importantly, it’s the right thing to do."

 SOURCES